hendriau/Summix/README.md

 - **NSimRef**: A numeric vector of the sample sizes for each of the K reference groups that is in the same order as the reference parameter.
-  This is used in a simulation framework that calculates within local ancestry block standard error.
+  This is used in a simulation framework that calculates within local block substructure standard error.

 ## summix_local() Output

-A data frame with a row for each local ancestry block and the following
+A data frame with a row for each local substructure block and the following columns:
-columns:

 - **goodness.of.fit**: Scaled objective loss from *slsqp()* reflecting the fit of the reference data.
 Values between 0.5-1.5 are considered